ANUKSHMITHA0610/Dominos---Predictive-Purchase-Order-System/README.md

 ## 🛠️ Approach

-### I.  Data Preprocessing and Exploration
+### I.  Data Preprocessing

-- **Data Cleaning**: Remove any missing or inconsistent data entries, handle outliers, and format the data appropriately.
-- **Exploratory Data Analysis (EDA)**: Analyze sales trends, seasonality, and patterns in the historical sales data.
-Visualize the data to identify significant features.
+**Data Cleaning** ensures the dataset's accuracy and consistency through:

+- **Handling Missing Data**:
+  - Detected missing values.
+  - Replaced missing values using mean, median, mode, or placeholders.
+  - Removed columns or rows with excessive missing data if necessary.

+- **Removing Inconsistent Data**:
+  - Checked for format consistency and valid ranges.
+  - Fixed inconsistencies, such as standardizing text and correcting typos.

+- **Handling Outliers**:
+  - Identified outliers using statistical methods or visualizations.
+  - Removed, transform, or categorize outliers based on their impact.

 ### II.
+Exploratory Data Analysis (EDA)

+**Exploratory Data Analysis (EDA)** discoverS patterns, relationships, and anomalies in the data.

+### III.
 Sales Prediction

-- **Feature Engineering**: Create relevant features from the sales data, such as day of the week, month, promotional periods, and holiday effects.
-- **Model Selection**: Choose an appropriate time series forecasting model (e.g., ARIMA, SARIMA, Prophet, LSTM, Regression Model).
+Sales Prediction involves **Time Series Forecasting** , A technique used to predict future values based on historical data collected over time.
+The process includes the following steps:

+**Feature Engineering**

+Created new variables from the raw sales data to improve the model’s performance like:

+- **Day of the Week**: Extracted the day of the week from the sales date to capture weekly variations.
+- **Month**: Extracted the month from the sales date to account for monthly trends and seasonal patterns.
+- **Holiday Effects**: Identified and included features for holidays or special events that can impact sales patterns.

+**Model Selection**

+Model Selection involves choosing the most suitable forecasting model for your sales data:

+- **ARIMA (AutoRegressive Integrated Moving Average)**: Captures trends and autocorrelations in non-seasonal data.
+- **SARIMA (Seasonal ARIMA)**: Extends ARIMA to handle seasonality.
+- **Prophet**: Designed for handling missing data, outliers, and multiple seasonalities.
+- **LSTM (Long Short-Term Memory)**: A type of recurrent neural network for capturing long-term dependencies in complex data.
+- **Regression Model**: Useful when data has significant explanatory variables affecting sales.

+**Model Training**

+Model Training involves fitting the chosen model to historical sales data:

+- Splited the data into training and test sets to evaluate model performance.
-- **Model Training**: Train the predictive model on the historical sales data.
+- Trained the model on the training set by adjusting parameters to minimize prediction errors.
+- Optimized model performance by tuning hyperparameters using techniques like cross-validation or grid search.

+**Model Evaluation**

+Model Evaluation assesses the accuracy and performance of the trained model using:

-- **Model Evaluation**: Use metric Mean Absolute Percentage Error (MAPE) to evaluate model performance.
+- **Mean Absolute Percentage Error (MAPE)**:
+  - **Definition**: Measures forecast accuracy by calculating the average absolute percentage error between predicted and actual values.
+  - **Formula**:
+    ```text
+    MAPE = (1/n) * Σ |(A_i - F_i) / A_i| * 100
+    ```
+    - `A_i` = Actual value
+    - `F_i` = Forecasted value
+    - `n` = Number of observations
+  - **Interpretation**: A lower MAPE value indicates better model accuracy, providing a percentage error to understand the accuracy in the context of the data.

+Evaluating the model using MAPE helps determine its performance and whether it meets the accuracy requirements for predicting future sales.

-### III.
+### IV.
 Purchase Order Generation

 - **Sales Forecasting**: Predict pizza sales for the next week using the trained model.
 - **Ingredient Calculation**: Calculate the required quantities of each ingredient based on the predicted sales and the ingredient dataset.